leesei/leesei.github.io/src/content/post/reactjs-archive.md

   - web-dev
 ---

-# Archive

 ## Smart and Dump Components

 > this split is mostly moot with hooks
-> dependencies can be consumed through hooks easily on any component
+> dependencies can be consumed through hooks easily on _any_ component

 Smart and Dump
 Container and Presentational